Code-Institute-Submissions/the-recipe-book-group/README.md

 No "git push" commands were used until after commit 3efcdfc12417a64241343ce24c82a6d3d547a34b.
 I had Heroku directly connected and auto deployment set and so I thought I was not necessary to git push.

 ## Disclaimer
+All content within this website are for educational purposes only.